jrcasso/tugboat/README.md

 Tugboat envdeavors to automate this process for a number of supported services.

+## Design Principles

+- The Tugboat approach is that of convention over configuration; a consistent set of sensible defaults across providers is used.
+- Conventions need not impact flexibility - defaults may be overridden for each provider.

 # Development Setup

 Ensure you have the following prerequisites satisfied: